-Category 2:Sub-Category 2:Category 3:Sub-Category 3:

-Category 4:Sub-Category 4:Service Definition (Scope):
+Category 3:Sub-Category 3:Category 4:Sub-Category 4:Service Definition (Scope):

 Private vehicle assessment/consultation may be provided once a participant's specific need has been identified and documented in the Support Plan.
 The scope of the work and specifications must be determined.
-The criterion used in assessing a participant's need for this service are 1) The parent or family member cannot transport the individual because the individual cannot get in or out of the vehicle; or 2) the individual can drive but cannot get in or out of the vehicle and a modification to the vehicle would resolve the barrier.
+The criterion used in assessing a participant's need for this service are: 1) The parent or family member cannot transport the individual because the individual cannot get in or out of the vehicle; or 2) the individual can drive but cannot get in or out of the vehicle and a modification to the vehicle would resolve this barrier.

-Private vehicle assessment/consultation may include the specific modifications/equipment needed, any follow-up inspection after modifications are completed, training in use of equipment, repairs not covered by warranty, and replacement of parts or equipment.
+Private vehicle assessment/consultation may include the specific modifications/equipment needed, any follow-up inspection after modifications are completed, and training in use of equipment.

-The consultation /assessment does not require submission of bids.
+The consultation/assessment does not require submission of bids.

-Private Vehicle Assessments/Consultations can be completed by Licensed Medicaid enrolled Occupational or Physical Therapists, Medicaid enrolled Rehabilitation Engineering Technologists, Assistive Technology Practitioners and Assistive Technology Suppliers certified by the Rehabilitation Engineering Society of North American(RESNA), Medicaid enrolled Environmental Access/Consultants/Contractors certified by Professional Resource in Management Education(PRIME) or by vendors who are contracted through the OIDD Board to provide the service.
+Private Vehicle Assessments/Consultations can be completed by Licensed Medicaid enrolled Occupational or Physical Therapists, Medicaid enrolled Rehabilitation Engineering Technologists, Assistive Technology Practitioners and Assistive Technology Suppliers certified by the Rehabilitation Engineering Society of North American (RESNA), Medicaid enrolled Environmental Access/Consultants/contractors or vendors who are contracted through the local contracted/qualified provider to provide the service.